 System Category Gallons Per Day (GPD)

-Current Permitted Capacity 350,000
+Current Permitted Capacity 1 350,000

-Current Loading 270,000
+Current Loading 1 270,000

-Committed Loading 330,000
+Committed Loading 1 330,000

-Projected Sewer Demand from Proposed Project 21,878
+Projected Sewer Demand from Proposed Project 2 21,878

 Residual Capacity after Proposed Project -271,878

 - 1. Source: City of Green Cove Springs Public Works Department - 2.
 Source: City of Green Cove Springs Comprehensive Plan.
-Formula Used: 69 dwelling units x 2.65 persons per du x 120 gal per person

-Conclusion: The impact was calculated based on potential commercial or residential uses.
-The project site is served by the South Plant Wastewater Treatment Plant (WWTP).
-As shown in the table above, when factoring in the current loading and the committed loading, this WWTP is over capacity to handle the estimated impacts resulting from the proposed application.
+Formula Used: 69 dwelling units x 2.65 persons per du x 120 gal per person loading and the committed loading, this WWTP is over capacity to handle the estimated impacts resulting from the proposed application.
 The committed loading is related to the Rookery Development which will be completed in two years prior to the commencement of this project.
 At such time, the Rookery capacity will be served by a new wastewater treatment facility provided by the Clay County Utility Authority.
 Once the facility is built, the capacity temporarily reserved to the Rookery shall be available for this development.
 In addition, the remaining demand will be sent via force main to the Harbor Road plant, where the City has an excess capacity of approximately 700,000 gallons per day.
 As a result, there is adequate capacity.
+The City has existing sewer lines at this location.